AN INNOVATIVE EXPLORATION OF THE PERFORMATIVE DIMENSION OF ARTE POVERA

 The exhibition brings together nearly a hundred emblematic works, produced between 1963 and 1978, accompanied by almost three hundred photographic and filmic documents, a substantial archive that is partially unpublished.
 The first two sections, entitled Theatre and Time and place, present works and visual documentation in a dialogue that contextualizes the actions.
 The following two sections, Actions and Entering the work, allow visitors to interact with an entire series of objects and installations, becoming directly involved with them.
 The crucial role of participation, essential in Arte Povera, revolutionised the relationship between work, space and spectator.
 Referring both to the concepts of the Gesamtkunstwerk [total work of art] and ‘open work’ (the latter formulated by Umberto Eco), these experiments make Arte Povera, fifty years after its emergence, an art of the present, an art still vital.

 The exhibition, conceived in close collaboration with artists or their successions, is a production of the Liechtenstein Kunstmuseum in partnership with the MAMC+.
-A richly documented illustrated catalogue will be published by Walther König editions, with texts by Nike Bätzner, Lara Conte, Maddalena Disch, Pasquale Fameli, Marco Farano, Francesco Guzzetti, Teresa Kittler, Daniela Lancioni, Christiane Meyer-Stoll, Valentina Pero and Elena Zanichelli.
+A richly documented illustrated catalogue is published by Walther König editions, with texts by Nike Bätzner, Lara Conte, Maddalena Disch, Pasquale Fameli, Marco Farano, Francesco Guzzetti, Teresa Kittler, Daniela Lancioni, Christiane Meyer-Stoll, Valentina Pero and Elena Zanichelli.

 A coproduction with the Liechtenstein Kunstmuseum.